rwsproat/text-normalization-data/README.md

 https://www.kaggle.com/richardwilliamsproat/text-normalization-for-english-russian-and-polish?select=en_with_types.tgz

-Data splits can be obtained using the script split.sh availablel here.
+Data splits can be obtained using the script split.sh available here.